 These tools facilitate how information is presented to get the best insights for better decisions.
 Even so, the adoption of these tools isn't always an easy task.
 Not to mention the fact that creating a digital report can be extremely time-consuming, even on a good day!

-So, how can you as the CFO (and/or your finance team members) create a financial report that’s truly time-efficient?
+So, how can you create a financial report that’s truly time-efficient?

-In this post, I reveal 3 easy steps to create a digital reporting shortcut for busy CFOs and their finance teams, covering topics such as:
+In this post, I reveal 3 easy steps to create a digital reporting shortcut, covering topics such as:

 - Common issues with introducing tools without being prepared for digital transformation